JoinColony/colonyNetwork/docs/_TLDR_Pots.md

 ---
 title: Pots and Funding
-section: Docs
+section: Whitepaper TL;DR
 order: 6
 ---
 All funding within a colony resides in pots.
 To each pot, a colony can associate any number of unassigned tokens it holds.
 Pots can be thought of as 'earmarked' funds for a specific purpose, and depending on context, might be called a bounty, a budget, working capital, or rewards.

 Assigning funding to pots is purely a bookkeeping mechanism for a colony.
 From the perspective of the blockchain, ether and tokens are held by the colony contract until they are paid out when a task is completed.

-A colony's native token, chosen at the time of creation, has a special role within colony funding.
+A colony's internal token, chosen at the time of creation, has a special role within colony funding.
 When paid to a user through the task mechanism, the token confers reputation to that user, which can influence rewards payouts.
-See the colonyJS [tokenClient API](/colonyjs/api-tokenclient/) for information about the native token and related administration.
+See the colonyJS [tokenClient API](/colonyjs/api-tokenclient/) for information about the internal token and related administration.

 ==TOC==